cwmatthew/clarusway-devenv/README.md

 - For the both architecture:

-  - [ ] Open these file with 7zip.
+  - [ ] Open these file with elevated 7zip, since we are writing into Git folder inside Program Files, and this folder is a system folder.
 There are one more archieve files within pacman and keyring files.
 Open inner ones and extract all folders and as well as mirrorlists.zip contents into git for windows directory  (default folder is c:\Program Files\Git\)

   - [ ] Open `git-bash.exe` with **elevated rights** (click start and type `git bash` then click the application with `ctrl+shift` pressed):